-Maker of Ben&Jerry’s, Dove pulling US Facebook, Twitter ads
+Facebook, Twitter shares drop as European giant pulls ads

-SAN FRANCISCO (AP) — The company behind Ben & Jerry’s ice cream, Dove soap and a host of other consumer products said Friday it will stop advertising on Facebook, Twitter and Instagram in the U.S. through at least the end of the year because of the amount of hate speech online.
+SAN FRANCISCO (AP) — Shares of Facebook and Twitter dropped sharply Friday after the the giant company behind brands such as Ben & Jerry’s ice cream and Dove soap said it will halt U.S. advertising on Facebook, Twitter and Instagram through at least the end of the year.

-Unilever said that the polarized atmosphere in the United States ahead of November’s presidential election placed responsibility on brands to act.
+That European consumer-product maker, Unilever, said it took the move to protest the amount of hate speech online.
+Unilever said the polarized atmosphere in the United States ahead of November’s presidential election placed responsibility on brands to act.

+Shares of both Facebook and Twitter fell roughly 7% following Unilever’s announcement.

-The company, which is based in the Netherlands and Britain, joins a raft of other companies halting advertising on online platforms.
-Facebook in particular has been the target of an escalating movement to siphon away advertising dollars in a bid to pressure the social media-giant to do more to prevent racist and violent content from being shared on its platform.
+The company, which is based in the Netherlands and Britain, joins a raft of other advertisers pulling back from online platforms.
+Facebook in particular has been the target of an escalating movement to withhold advertising dollars to pressure it to do more to prevent racist and violent content from being shared on its platform.

 “We have decided that starting now through at least the end of the year, we will not run brand advertising in social media newsfeed platforms Facebook, Instagram and Twitter in the U.S.,” Unilever said.
 “Continuing to advertise on these platforms at this time would not add value to people and society.”